 Wednesday (the 18th) was the third and final day of the London Book Fair, held, as usual, at Earls Court.
 It’s a massive venue and, with all the stands and all the people milling around, does much to convince an author that they’re the smallest and least important cog in this great machine we call publishing.

 Now, I’m not a regular attendee of these gatherings.
 Someone has commented that taking an author to the Book Fair is rather like taking a cow along to view the abattoir, but that aside, I was there this year – paying my £45 fee – because the guest of honour for this year’s Fair was China.
-Read the rest of this entry »
+Continue reading An English Boy At The London Book Fair

 Done reading Daylight on Iron Mountain?
 Good!
 Go discuss on the Forums.
 Looking for something else to read?
 Well here’s a treat sent along by David, Understanding the Grasshopper: Leitmotifs and the Moral Dilemma in the Novels of Philip K. Dick.
 Unfortunately, I’m not as familiar enough with Phil Dick’s work work to fully appreciate Wingrove’s treatise, but if you’re a fan of Phillip Dick and David Wingrove, this rather lengthy piece, first published in Foundation in 1982, isn’t to be missed.